feast

 What it is saying is astonishing: the eternal, uncreated God — the One before whom existence itself is contingent — entered the world as a helpless infant in a cave used for sheltering animals, to a peasant woman in an obscure Roman province, announced to shepherds at the bottom of the social order rather than to emperors at the top.
 The One who sustains the cosmos in being took on the condition of total dependence.

-What the Incarnation Means for Theosis
+What the Incarnation Makes Possible

 The doctrine of theosis — deification, human beings becoming participants in divine life — is only coherent because of the Incarnation.
 If God had not truly taken on human nature, the claim that human nature can be genuinely transfigured by divine life would be a pious metaphor.
 Because God genuinely became human, human nature is capable of bearing the divine.
 The path is opened.